How commissions are calculated

-When discussing fees, Industry Members must be honest in advising their clients as to the “typical” or “usual” rates charged in their area.
-The amount of commission or fee that might be charged is not regulated or set at any standard rate, therefore they cannot indicate these fees are set and/or not negotiable.
+When discussing fees, industry members must be honest in advising their clients as to the “typical” or “usual” rates charged in their area.
+The amount of commission or fee that might be charged is not regulated or set at any standard rate, therefore they cannot indicate these fees are set or not negotiable.

 Home | Contact Us | Site Map |

 About Us | Consumer Information | Industry Standards | Licensing | Complaints & Outcomes | Forms | Publications & Resources | FAQs